nlebedenco/clarinet/README.md

 cmake --build .
 ```

+Unlike on Windows, the loader on Unix systems never checks the current directory for shared objects.
+This is
+inconvenient because projects with executables linked against a shared library produced in a sub-project cannot be
+immediately executed after installation if the install prefix was customized.
+On the other hand, one generally does not
+want to pollute system folders with development libraries.
+A possible compromise in this case is to temporarily set
+$LD_LIBRARY_PATH to point to the devel libdir used by cmake to install the libraries.
+See the ld.so(8) man page for more
+details.

 #### Windows

 On windows you might have to open a Native Tools Command Prompt (NTCP) rather than a normal command prompt if cmake was